algal/inspiration-talk-RWDevCon/inspiration.md

 ---

-^ BEFORE I SAY MORE, let me show you one more picture.
+^ BEFORE I SAY MORE, let me show you one more photo.

-^ Does anyone recognize who this is?
+^ Does anyone recognize this man?

 ![center 230%](/Users/alexis/workspace/RW/DevCon/inspiration/face-feynman/Richard-feynman.jpg)

-^ Yes, this is RICHARD FEYNMAN, a notable physicist.
-In addition to his physics he wrote a couple books of anecdotes, which made him famous.
-He won a Nobel prize.
+^ Yes, this is RICHARD FEYNMAN, a Nobel prize-winning physicist.
+He also wrote a couple books of anecdotes, which made him famous.

-^ So, another ALPHA NERD WITH WILD HAIR.
+^ And, of course, he's another ALPHA NERD WITH DRAMATIC HAIR.

 ^ The last time I lived in SF, I was in high school, and at that time I was 100% obsessed with physics, and I THOUGHT FEYNMAN WAS THE COOLEST thing.

 ^ So part of the reason I felt unreal in SF was that SF was infused with child-Alexis-studying-physics, while I was grown-Alexis-building-software.
 And this felt disturbing.

-^^ Feynman on computers: "There is a computer disease that anybody who works with computers knows about.
-It's a very serious disease and it interferes completely with the work.
-The trouble with computers is that you 'play' with them!
-They are so wonderful.
-You have these switches - if it's an even number you do this, if it's an odd number you do that - and pretty soon you can do more and more elaborate things if you are clever enough, on one machine.

 ---